leoloso/gatowebsites/content/docs/guides/schema/using-nested-mutations.md

 ---
 title: Using nested mutations
-metaDesc: Nested mutations enable to perform mutations on a type other than the root type in GraphQL.
+description: Nested mutations enable to perform mutations on a type other than the root type in GraphQL.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 200
 ---